danail-branekov/connection-reset-case/README.md

 * Finally, the cloned process executes the binary of the requested container process into the container namespace
 > As a matter of fact, things are even more complex, Alexa Sarai explains all the additional complexity in details [here](https://github.com/opencontainers/runc/blob/46def4cc4cb7bae86d8c80cedd43e96708218f0a/libcontainer/nsenter/nsexec.c#L642-L687).
 Don't worry if you have no idea what he is talking about after reading the explanation for the first time, it took me months to wrap my head around it.

-`Runc` needs to keep track on all that machinery so that it eventually returns the PID of the process executed in the container to Garden.
+`Runc` needs to keep track of all that machinery so that it eventually returns the PID of the process executed in the container to Garden.
 All the necessary communication and synchronization is carried out over the aforementioned pipe pairs through special JSON messages.

 Back to our flake, it seems that for some reason the new container process terminates unexpectedly and therefore the parent process (i.e. `runc`) is getting a `connection reset` while trying to read messages from its child over the pipes pair.
 * Hope level: 0